flxst/nerblackbox/docs/docs/training.md

 - get an improved model performance

-Multiple runs can easily be specified in the experiment configuration.
+Multiple runs can easily be specified in the training configuration.

 ??? example "Example: Settings / Multiple Runs"
     ``` markdown
-    # my_experiment.ini
+    # my_training.ini
     # ..

     [settings]